-Note: Ohayocon's policy is under Attend > Policies and Guidelines > Costumes and Props > Clothing and Costume Policies.
+Note: Colossalcon reports it is working on an anonymous reporting option.
 Note: Put-in-Play Con's anti-harassment policy is right on the home page, which is great; however, it's all the way at the bottom, which means some people might not be able to find it.

 |Tokyo in Tulsa|